 Preheat the oven to 325 degrees f.
 In either a large baking sheet or roasting pan, add the sweet potato chips, cheese crackers, and bagel chips, and bake for 5 minutes.

 Remove from the oven and stir in pretzel chips, mixture of chex cereal, and nuts.
 Pour melted butter all over the dry ingredients so that the butter soaks in well.
 Then sprinkle on the ranch dressing mix.
 Toss well and bake for 10 minutes.

 Remove the oven-baked chex mix from the oven and stir in the parmesan cheese, making sure to coat evenly.
 Bake one last time for about 10 minutes, and then remove from the oven and let cool to room temperature.
 Now enjoy this delectable extra-bold chex mix!
 You can store it in an airtight container for up to 7 days, but I doubt it will last that long.

-You are correct, this is more of a cheesy bold flavor, whereas the original bold mix is made with a substantial amount of Worcestershire sauce, which adds up to a lot of sugar (1 tsp of the sauce has 1 gram of sugar).
+You are correct, this is more of a cheesy bold flavor, whereas the original bold mix is made with a substantial amount of Worcestershire sauce, which adds up to a lot of sugar (1 teaspoon of the sauce has 1 gram of sugar).
 Since the original recipe for bold chex mix has 1 cup Worcestershire sauce (or more), it adds up to a lot of extra sugar you don’t really need.
 This recipe still gives a “bold” flavor, but with a lot less sugar.